j4mie/hotworker/README.md

     if __name__ == "__main__":
         printer()

-Run this program at the command line or with a process monitor such as [Circus](http://circus.io).
-Then, in your program:
+Run this worker at the command line or with a process monitor such as [Circus](http://circus.io).
+Then, in your main program:

     from hotqueue import HotQueue